-Belgorod oblast (region) (also spelled Belgorodskaya) is a federal subject of the Russian Federation, part of Central Federal District.
-The region is located about 500-700 km south of Moscow on the border with Ukraine.
-The administrative center of the region is Belgorod.
+Belgorod oblast (Belgorodskaya) is a federal subject of Russia, part of the Central Federal District.
+It is located in the south-west of the country on the border with Ukraine, about 500-700 km south of Moscow.
+Belgorod is the capital city of the region.

 Belgorod region history

-From the 8th century, the territory of current Belgorod region was a part of Khazar khaganate.
-After Kievan Prince Svyatoslav Igorevich attacked Khazar khaganate in 965 the Slavic tribe union of northern people residing also in upper river Seversky Donets became a part of ancient Russian state.
+From the 8th century, the territory of the present Belgorod region was part of the Khazar khanate.
+In 965, after the Kievan Prince Svyatoslav Igorevich attacked the khanate, the Slavic tribe union of northern people residing also in the upper Seversky Donets River became part of the ancient Russian state.

 More Historical Facts…

-On January 6, 1954, Belgorod oblast was formed.
-23 districts of Kursk and 8 districts of Voronezh regions became parts of the new region.
+January 6, 1954, a separate Belgorod oblast was formed.
+23 districts of the Kursk region and 8 districts of the Voronezh region became parts of it.

 Belgorod region nature